movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   validates and removes the matching hash record, persistent directory index, and ordinary or extended reference in one reserved handle.
 Parent and target vnode locks protect the plan; removing a nonfinal name preserves data ownership.
+  Unlink and rmdir can borrow protected metadata space at ordinary exhaustion.
 * Rename supports same-tree moves and atomic replacement, including nonempty source directories and empty destination directories.
 It preserves source inode identity and open destination descriptors.
 Subvolume roots cannot be